 - salt and pepper to taste

-- 1 Pound 6 inch flour burrito wraps (cut burrito wraps in half and I only used 8 wraps to make 16 Mexican Samosas)
+- 1 package 6 inch flour tortilla/burrito wraps cut burrito wraps in half and I only used 8 wraps to make 16 Mexican Samosas

 - 5 Tablespoons water

 - In a skillet over medium heat cook ground turkey breaking meat apart with spoon until no longer pink.
 About 5-7 minutes.